mmajewsk/Tonic/README.md

 The navigation and autonomous steering part are currently under making on under [TonicOrange] repository.

-# Ok so how do I start?
+# Ok so how do I start

 0. Take a look at previous versions and the current one in [video and screenshots][Screenshots].
 1. First start by [assembling the hardware](doc/hardware_guide.md).